The Devil Wears Prada 2: Casting and filming

-Principal photography began on June 30, 2025, with David Frankel again directing, and Kenneth Branagh joining the cast.
-In July, it was announced that Tracie Thoms and Tibor Feldman were reprising their roles, with Simone Ashley, Lucy Liu, Justin Theroux, B. J. Novak, Pauline Chalamet, Rachel Bloom, and Patrick Brammall as new additions to the cast.
-Streep, Hathaway, and Tucci were spotted to be filming in New York City during the week of July 21.
+Principal photography began on June 30, 2025, with Frankel again directing, and Kenneth Branagh joining the cast.
+In July, it was announced that Tracie Thoms and Tibor Feldman would also reprise their roles, with Simone Ashley, Lucy Liu, Justin Theroux, B. J. Novak, Pauline Chalamet, Rachel Bloom, and Patrick Brammall joining the cast as new additions.

+Streep, Hathaway, and Tucci were spotted filming in Manhattan during the week of July 21, 2025.
 Blunt was spotted for the first time a week later.
-Brammel and Hathaway were spotted filming a scene together on August 5.
-Sydney Sweeney was spotted on set with Blunt on August 7.
-An important airport scene was shot at Newark on September 10, 2025.
-Tucci and Streep filmed at the Dolce & Gabbana's Milan Fashion Week show on September 27.
-Filming took place in Milan, Italy from October 6 to 18.
-In October, Donatella Versace was seen on set filming a cameo appearance, while Lady Gaga was announced to be having a role in the film.
-Simone Ashley finished filming her scenes on October 17, 2025.
-Filming officially wrapped on October 20, 2025.
-In November 2025, Caleb Hearon, Helen J. Shen and Conrad Ricamora were also announced to have been cast.
+Brammall and Hathaway were spotted filming a scene together on August 5.
+An important airport scene was shot at Newark on September 10.
+Tucci and Streep filmed at Dolce & Gabbana's Milan Fashion Week show on September 27.
+Filming took place in Milan, Italy, from October 6 to 18.
+In October, Donatella Versace was seen on set filming a cameo appearance, while Lady Gaga was announced to have a role.
+Ashley finished filming her scenes on October 17.
+Filming officially wrapped on October 20.
+By November, Caleb Hearon, Helen J. Shen, Conrad Ricamora, and Calum Harper were also announced to have been cast.
+In April 2026, it was revealed that Sydney Sweeney, who was meant to cameo as herself, was cut from the finished film.

+Some filming locations attracted crowds of onlookers after social media reported that scenes were being filmed there, which had not happened with the first film.
+According to production designer Jess Gonchor, who also returned from the original, it was "a mob scene" at the American Museum of Natural History, again standing in for the Metropolitan Museum of Art.
+Fortunately, he says, the production needed a crowd for the scene anyway, so it helped.
+A large crowd in the Meatpacking District also watched the filming of the scene where Andy boards the Hampton Jitney.
+"The shoot was the middle of summer and it was pretty special to see people embracing the movie like that.
+It never disrupted the filming but it did make everyone feel like the Beatles."
+Overzealous paparazzi, however, did disrupt filming by fighting among themselves while Hathaway and Tucci were filming a scene, causing them to break character.